André

-André — sometimes transliterated as Andre — is the French and Portuguese form of the name Andrew, and is now also used in the English-speaking world.
-It used in France, Quebec, Canada and other French-speaking countries.
+André — sometimes transliterated as Andre — is the French and Portuguese form of the name Andrew and is now also used in the English-speaking world.
+It is used in France, Quebec, Canada and other French-speaking countries, as well as in Portugal, Brazil and other Portuguese-speaking countries.
 It is a variation of the Greek name Andreas, a short form of any of various compound names derived from andr- 'man, warrior'.

 The name is popular in Norway and Sweden.